 I used to apologize every day when my husband came home for all the things I didn't get done that day.
 I would feel so upset and stressed that I didn't get the laundry done (again) or that supper wasn't all that great.
 But I wasn't really apologizing to him; I was apologizing to myself for not meeting the unrealistic ideals of who I thought I was supposed to be as a homemaker.

 Now I don't have to be stressed.
 I don't have to apologize.
-I simply have to love my God, my husband, and my children in the unique way that only I can.
+I simply have to rest in who God says I am.

 Let the guilt go.
-Ignore the judgment – from others and from yourself most of all.
-And please only those who you're supposed to be pleasing.
+Ignore the judgment – from others and from yourself.